zbowang/BeamerTheme/README.md

     \end{document}
 ```

-Several points to pay attention to.
+Several points to pay attention to

 - Specify the ratio at the beginning `aspectratio=169`.
 - Use theme `Bar169` rather than `Simple`.